luciamayorf/Variant_calling_and_filtering/README.md

 done
 ```

-CAUTION: from now on, we will also **exclude the scaffolds**, as they usually present very high read depth values (and very few defined 10kbp windows, as they are quite small).
-If I ever need to recover this information, I would need to apply a different depth coverage filter for these scaffolds.
+IMPORTANT: from now on, we will also **exclude the scaffolds**, as they usually present very high read depth values (and very few defined 10kbp windows, as they are quite small).
+If I ever need to recover this information, I would need to apply a different depth coverage filter for these scaffolds (I have not removed the SNPs yet).

 #### Obtaining the bed of excluded windows